lyteword/chspurgeon-tod/volume-4/psalm-89.md

 (f) in his *love* and *goodness.*

-3\.God is incomparably great in his WORKS—creation; providence; redemption, and human salvation.— *Theophilus Jones,* 1830.
+3\.
+God is incomparably great in his WORKS—creation; providence; redemption, and human salvation.— *Theophilus Jones,* 1830.

 **Verse 6.** —The incomparableness of God, in his Being, Attributes, Works, and Word.— *Swinnock.* (Nichol's Edition of Swinnock's Works, Vol. 4, pp. 373-508.)

 **Verses 6-7.**

-1\.In creation God is far above other beings.
+1\.
+In creation God is far above other beings.
 Ps 89:6.

-2\.In Redemption he is far above himself in creation.
+2\.
+In Redemption he is far above himself in creation.
 Ps 89:7.

 **Verses 9-10.** God's present rule in the midst of confusion, and rebellion; and his ultimate overthrow of all adverse forces.

 **Verse 11.**

-1\.God's possession of heaven, the model of his possession of earth.
+1\.
+God's possession of heaven, the model of his possession of earth.

-2\.God's possession of earth most certain, and its manifestation in the future most sure.
+2\.
+God's possession of earth most certain, and its manifestation in the future most sure.

-3\.The course of action suggested to his people by the two facts.
+3\.
+The course of action suggested to his people by the two facts.

 **Verse 12.** The joy of creation in its Creator.

 **Verse 14.**

-1\.The Equity of the divine government—"justice", etc. No creature can eventually be unjustly dealt with under his dominion, and his kingdom ruleth over all.
+1\.
+The Equity of the divine government—"justice", etc. No creature can eventually be unjustly dealt with under his dominion, and his kingdom ruleth over all.

-2\.The Sovereignty of the divine government.
+2\.
+The Sovereignty of the divine government.
 Truth before mercy.
 Mercy founded upon truth.
 "Thou wilt perform the truth to Jacob and the mercy to Abraham."
 The covenant made in mercy to Abraham is fulfilled in truth to Jacob.

 **Verse 15.**

-1\.The gospel is a joyful sound.
+1\.
+The gospel is a joyful sound.
 Good tidings, etc.

-2\.It is a joyful sound to those who know it, hear it, believe it, love it, obey it.
+2\.
+It is a joyful sound to those who know it, hear it, believe it, love it, obey it.

-3\.They to whom it is a joyful sound are blessed.
+3\.
+They to whom it is a joyful sound are blessed.
 "They shall walk", etc.

 **Verse 15.**

-1\.There is a theoretical knowledge of the gospel.
+1\.
+There is a theoretical knowledge of the gospel.

-2\.An experimental knowledge, and,
+2\.
+An experimental knowledge, and,

-3\.A practical knowledge
+3\.
+A practical knowledge

  *—W. Drasfield,* 1859.

 **Verse 16.** —

-1\.Exultation.
+1\.
+Exultation.

 (a) "In thy name", etc., as rich in mercy as the God of salvation—of all grace—of all consolation.

 (b) At what season—"all the day", morning, noon, and night.

-2\.Exaltation.
+2\.
+Exaltation.
 "In thy righteousness", etc.

 (a) How not exalted.
 Not in their own righteousness.